LemmyNet/lemmy-docs/src/administration/from_scratch.md

 You can skip this section if you don't require image hosting, but **NOTE that Lemmy-ui will still allow users to attempt uploading images even if pict-rs is not configured.
 In this situation, the upload will fail and users will receive technical error messages.**

 Lemmy supports image hosting using [pict-rs](https://git.asonix.dog/asonix/pict-rs/).
 We need to install a couple of dependencies for this.

-Depending on preference, pict-rs can be installed as a standalone application, or it can be embedded within Lemmy itself.
-In both cases, pict-rs requires the `magick` command which comes with Imagemagick version 7, but Ubuntu 20.04 only comes with Imagemagick 6.
+It requires the `magick` command which comes with Imagemagick version 7, but Ubuntu 20.04 only comes with Imagemagick 6.
 So you need to install that command manually, eg from the [official website](https://imagemagick.org/script/download.php#linux).

-**NOTE: on standard LXC containers an AppImage-based ImageMagick installation [will not work properly](https://github.com/LemmyNet/lemmy/issues/4112) with both embedded and standalone pict-rs.
+**NOTE: on standard LXC containers an AppImage-based ImageMagick installation [will not work properly](https://github.com/LemmyNet/lemmy/issues/4112).
 It uses FUSE which will emit "permission denied" errors when trying to upload an image through pict-rs.
 You must use alternative installation methods, such as [imei.sh](https://github.com/SoftCreatR/imei).**

 #### AppImage-based installation of ImageMagick